netsells/javascript-technical-test/README.md

 ### Are there preferences on x, y, z?

-Use whatever you like, and as said, don't worry if you feel liek you're over-engineering it.
+Use whatever you like, and as said, don't worry if you feel like you're over-engineering it.
 Our code standards are available [here](https://netsells.github.io/code-standards/) and our linters are available [here](https://github.com/netsells/eslint-config-netsells/) and [here](https://github.com/netsells/stylelint-config-netsells/).
 Bonus points if you follow these.